 - the constitution of the company

 - a variation in the capital of the company

 Shares may be worth 25%, 50% or 75% of shares that allow voting on all 4 issues.

 Calculating voting interests

-Bike City Limited has two hundred shares on issue.
-One hundred “A” shares are held by Wendy.
-The “A” shares give Wendy the right to vote in all decisions the company makes.
-Wendy's father Bill has one hundred “B” shares.
-Bill's “B” shares only give him the right to vote on company decisions related to dividends.
+Bike City Limited has 200 shares on issue.
+100 A shares are held by Wendy.
+The A shares give Wendy the right to vote in all decisions the company makes.
+Wendy's father Bill has one hundred B shares.
+Bill's B shares only give him the right to vote on company decisions related to dividends.

 Someone’s voting interest is: